AionSystem/SOVEREIGN-TRACE-PROTOCOL/STANDARDS-ALIGNMENT.md

 - Defense contractor compliance requirements (CMMC, DFARS)
 - Intelligence community audit standards

-**Assessment:** STP's FROZEN-2.0 architecture satisfies the technical requirements of every framework documented in this report.
-Deployment of STP constitutes a material step toward compliance with the federal, defense, and international AI accountability standards identified herein.
+**Assessment:** STP's FROZEN-4.0 architecture satisfies the **technical audit logging, incident documentation, and tamper‑evident record requirements** of every framework documented in this report.
+Deployment of STP constitutes a material step toward compliance with the federal, defense, and international AI accountability standards identified herein, but does not alone constitute full compliance.

 ---